Spatiotemporal bursting in simulated cultures of cortical neurons: Results

 To the extent that burst origins were restricted to a small number of locations, figure~\ref{fig:origin-evolution} does not clearly show whether all locations were equally likely or if some were preferred.
 Figure~\ref{fig:origin-histogram} presents burst origin histograms for the four simulations and corresponding subgraphs.
 These clearly show the rapid reduction in number of regions in which bursts originate as development progressed.
 In almost all burst sequences, the distribution of bursts across the different origins was significantly non-uniform by $\chi^2$ test ($p<0.05$): some origins were more common, though even origins that were less common were generally not rare.

-Figure~\ref{fig:origin-markov} presents sequential correlations between each burst origin and the next for corresponding subgraphs, to test whether the origin of one burst was predictive of the next beyond their \emph{a priori} frequency.
-As expected, bursts in the most common origin areas were most frequently succeeded by another burst in the same area.
-These joint histograms are approximately symmetric across the diagonal, with some of the asymmetry possibly resulting from the method used, which arbitrary divided the network into fixed tiles.
-Thus, these results are consistent with the assertion that the sequence of burst origins was indistinguishable from random.
+Figure~\ref{fig:origin-markov} presents sequential correlations (joint histograms) between each burst origin tile ($\ell_i$) and the subsequent burst's origin tile ($\ell_{i+1}$) for corresponding subgraphs.
+This aims to test whether the spatial location of one burst was predictive of the next, beyond what would be expected from their \emph{a priori} independent marginal frequencies.
+If burst origins were governed by a deterministic sequence, we would expect to see distinct off-diagonal structure representing specific transition rules or underlying dynamics.
+Instead, we observe that bursts in the most common origin areas were simply most frequently succeeded by another burst in the same or other common areas, proportional to those areas' overall likelihoods.
+Furthermore, the joint histograms are approximately symmetric across the diagonal, meaning a transition from region A to region B is roughly as likely as a transition from B to A (with minor asymmetries likely stemming from the arbitrary fixed-tile discretization).
+Because the transition probabilities appear to merely reflect the product of the independent marginal probabilities without complex sequential structure, these results strongly support the assertion that the spatial sequence of burst origins was indistinguishable from random.